 Here is a helpful Dead Sea Map for you to get an overall feel for what you’re about to see.

-This map is very helpful in understanding where to visit the Dead Sea.
+This map is very helpful in understanding where you will be visiting.
 We went to Ein Bokek Beach which is surrounded by many hotels and restaurants.
 If you have a car, travel around the 90 to explore different lookouts and beaches.

-Getting to the Dead Sea is relatively easy, but expect a little road trip.
+Getting there is relatively easy, but expect a little road trip.
 If you’re coming from Jerusalem the ride is not long at all.
 However, if you’re traveling to the Dead Sea from Tel Aviv, expect a two-hour car ride.

 The roads are a bit windy, but the views are beautiful and there are a few places to stop along the way for food, restrooms, breaks, etc.

-Or as I like to call it, dead sea floating.
+It’s more like floating.
 The only thing you can do is soak and float.
 You do not want to be splashing or swimming because this will leave you with salt in your eyes…and trust me, it stings.